tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/sqlserver_instance.html.markdown

 * `memory` - (Required) Memory size (in GB).
 Allowed value must be larger than `memory` that data source `tencentcloud_sqlserver_specinfos` provides.
 * `name` - (Required) Name of the SQL Server instance.
 * `storage` - (Required) Disk size (in GB).
 Allowed value must be a multiple of 10.
 The storage must be set with the limit of `storage_min` and `storage_max` which data source `tencentcloud_sqlserver_specinfos` provides.
 * `auto_renew` - (Optional) Automatic renewal sign.
-0 for normal renewal, 1 for automatic renewal, the default is 1 automatic renewal.
+0 for normal renewal, 1 for automatic renewal (Default).
 Only valid when purchasing a prepaid instance.
 * `auto_voucher` - (Optional) Whether to use the voucher automatically; 1 for yes, 0 for no, the default is 0.
 * `availability_zone` - (Optional, ForceNew) Availability zone.
 * `charge_type` - (Optional, ForceNew) Pay type of the SQL Server instance.
 Available values `PREPAID`, `POSTPAID_BY_HOUR`.